alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 ## Management and Visibility of Participant Clients & Devices

-E2ESM solutions **MUST** provide each participant entity with means to review or revoke access for clients or devices that can access future PCASM.
+E2ESM software **MUST** provide each participant entity with means to review or revoke access for clients or devices that can access future PCASM.

-E2ESM solutions **MUST** provide each participant entity with notifications or complete logs of changes to the set of clients or devices that can or could access message PCASM.
+E2ESM software **MUST** provide each participant entity with notifications or complete logs of changes to the set of clients or devices that can or could access message PCASM.

 # Definitions